eddieurfaust/cookiecutter_python_general/README.md

 cookiecutter path/to/your/my_python_template
 ```

-## Post-generation hooks
+## Post-generation Hooks

-This template uses post-generation hooks to automate several tasks:
+This template utilizes a single post-generation Python script (`post_gen_project.py`) to automate several tasks:

 - Create and activate a virtual environment
 - Install pylint and black
 - Download `pylintrc` from Google Style Guide
 - Initialize a Git repository and make an initial commit

-### For Windows users

-The `post_gen_project.ps1` PowerShell script will be executed.
-This script also downloads `pylintrc` using `Invoke-WebRequest`.

-### For Linux/Mac users
+### For All Operating Systems

-The `post_gen_project.sh` shell script will be executed.
-This script also downloads `pylintrc` using `wget`.
+The `post_gen_project.py` Python script will be executed, taking care of the tasks mentioned above regardless of your operating system.

 ## Customization

-You can modify the `cookiecutter.json` to customize the default values for your project.
+You can modify the `cookiecutter.json` to customize default values for your project.

 ## Contributing